sahillihas/BioOntoBERT/README.md

 ```

 ## Usage
-Follow these steps to pre-train BioOntoBERT on the Onto2Sen biomedical corpus and fine-tune it on the MedMCQA dataset:
+Follow the below steps to pre-train BioOntoBERT on the Onto2Sen biomedical corpus and fine-tune it on the MedMCQA dataset:

 ## Pre-training
 - Data Preparation: Prepare the Onto2Sen-generated biomedical corpus in text format for pre-training.